Smarter Than Car (STC) is about...

 During the years 2010 - 2015 STC was working to built a new bicycle culture in China and beyond.
 In this context our activities in China were especially exciting as we were facilitating bicycle cultural exchange to inspire new approaches in bicycle urbanism and cycling advocacy.

-In 2012 STC became a think tank and open research project investigating and advocating for pedal-powered vehicles as a tool for shaping future cities in Asia and around the globe.
-In 2012 Smarter Than Car established a new base in Vienna, Austria, with a registered not-for-profit association for public benefit.
+In 2012 STC institutionalized a second base in Vienna, Austria as a registered not-for-profit association for the public benefit.
+Then STC started to engage the public as a think tank and open research project investigating and advocating for pedal-powered vehicles as a tool for shaping future cities in Asia and around the globe.

-Florian Lorenz is an interdisciplinary planner and communications expert with a focus on post-carbon urbanism, mobility and citizen engagement.
+is a landscape architect and process designer with a focus on postcarbon urbanism, mobility and citizen engagement.
 Florian consults cities, companies and NGOs developing projects in collaborative settings.

 In his non-for profit work Florian is working with the team of Smarter Than Car to pro-actively further the decarbonisation agenda.
 As one of the co-founders of the Low Carbon City foundation Florian is engaged to implement citizen-led projects to build communities beyond a dependence on fossil fuels.